ravmiecznik/openai_cli/README.md

 ```

-## Available API version doesn't support to refer to a thread, it will be implemented
+## The current version of the API does not support referencing a thread, but it will be added in a future update.
 ## Solution is to store responses with '-r' option and access it with a bash function 'last_conversation'

 ```commandline